Carpet Cleaning Tips

 But before we begin with the cleaning guide, let’s look at…

-Does milk stain a carpet?
+Does milk stain the carpet permanently?

-Yes, milk does stain a carpet.
-This is because the proteins and fat that it contains are very quick to penetrate your carpet all the way to its fibres.
-Also, a milk stain is a nurturing food source to all kinds of bacteria that stick there in seconds.
-Once there, the microorganisms develop a colony which leads to the sour smell.
+Once there, the microorganisms develop a colony which leads to a sour smell.
 This is also the reason why sometimes you will notice that even after you managed to get rid of the stain, the smell is still there.
 Most milk stains are invisible or light at first but over time they turn yellow and get darker.

 That’s why immediate action is the best action.